etseidler/udacity-data-engineering-project2/README.md

 Staging tables were built to hold the raw data in a more structured format.
 Columns were created and named based on existing column names in the raw data.

-The main fact table, `factsSongplay` was created to hold information about each song play in addition to foreign keys tying this fact table to the other dimension tables.
+The main fact table, `songplays` was created to hold information about each song play in addition to foreign keys tying this fact table to the other dimension tables.

 `dimTime`, `dimUser`, `dimArtist`, and `dimSong` were created to hold the dimension data.
 The first attempt at the column data types and constraints were based on looking at the sample data and guidance from the project instructions.
 Subsequent changes were made in an iterative fashion as the staging and final table insert queries were executed one-by-one during ETL (see below).